Black Panther Party: Chronology

 In 1968, the group shortened its name to the Black Panther Party and sought to focus directly on political action.
 Members were encouraged to carry guns and to defend themselves against violence.
 An influx of college students joined the group, which had consisted chiefly of "brothers off the block".
 This created some tension in the group.
 Some members were more interested in supporting the Panthers' social programs, while others wanted to maintain their "street mentality".

 By 1968, the party had expanded into many U.S. cities, including Atlanta, Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Detroit, Kansas City, Los Angeles, Newark, New Orleans, New York City, Omaha, Philadelphia, Pittsburgh, San Diego, San Francisco, Seattle, Toledo, and Washington, D.C.
-Peak membership was near 5,000 by 1969, and their newspaper, under the editorial leadership of Eldridge Cleaver, had a circulation of 250,000.^{[citation needed]} The group created a Ten-Point Program, a document that called for "Land, Bread, Housing, Education, Clothing, Justice and Peace", as well as exemption from conscription for black men, among other demands.
+Peak membership was near 5,000 by 1969, and their newspaper, under the editorial leadership of Eldridge Cleaver, had a circulation of 250,000.
+The group created a Ten-Point Program, a document that called for "Land, Bread, Housing, Education, Clothing, Justice and Peace", as well as exemption from conscription for black men, among other demands.
 With the Ten-Point program, "What We Want, What We Believe," the Black Panther Party expressed its economic and political grievances.

 Curtis Austin states that by late 1968, Black Panther ideology had evolved from black nationalism to become more a "revolutionary internationalist movement":

 [The Party] dropped its wholesale attacks against whites and began to emphasize more of a class analysis of society.
 Its emphasis on Marxist–Leninist doctrine and its repeated espousal of Maoist statements signaled the group's transition from a revolutionary nationalist to a revolutionary internationalist movement.
 Every Party member had to study Mao Tse-tung's "Little Red Book" to advance his or her knowledge of peoples' struggle and the revolutionary process.